 The job you are applying for might involve fairly new skills or work in an area you have little experience in.
 In this instance give examples of past experiences to highlight the skills you do have that crossover to the new role.
 This will help reassure the employer that you can quickly adapt to the work they are offering.

-It's worth building up a carpentry portfolio with photos, references and any other documents that can be used to boost your chances of gaining employment.
+It is worth building up a carpentry portfolio with as many photos, references and any other documents that can be used to boost your chances of gaining employment.

 Click here for help with what you could include in your portfolio

 Or click here for more help finding and applying for carpentry jobs

 Have a question or comment about how to write a good Carpentry resume or included something I mentioned here?
 Use the comments section below;